4 Technology Based Solutions to Successful Customer Retention Strategies

 McKinsey reports that a comprehensive, analytics-driven approach can help telecom companies reduce churn by as much as 15%.
 Let’s look at each pillar of customer retention and the technologies that support these efforts:

 Four pillars of customer retention

-- Customer success – making sure the customer achieves the result he was hoping for with your product/service
+- Customer success – ensuring that the customer achieves the result he was hoping for with your product/service

-- Customer care and support – making sure that any issue with your service product is addressed quickly and effectively and leaves the customer satisfied with your response.
+- Customer care and support – ensuring that any issue with your service product is addressed quickly and effectively and leaves the customer satisfied with your response.

-- Personalization – understanding your individual customer needs and engaging with them according to their preferences and personality.
+- Personalization – understanding your individual customer’s needs and engaging with them according to their preferences and personality.

 - Post-funnel marketing – ongoing engagement with existing customers, by giving them the attention they crave, listening to their voice and predicting their needs and wants.

 Ensuring the customers achieve the goals they are aspiring for when engaging with your product or service is a surefire way to keep them happy.
 Listening to the customer and analyzing their needs is critical to providing spot-on solutions that will ensure success.
 Gainsight offers a comprehensive suite of solutions dedicated to customer success and therefore – retention.
 Solutions include voice of the customer (VoC) closed-loop surveys that enable companies to take quick action based on customer feedback, as well as best practices for renewal management.